Fall & Spring Wild Turkey Hunting Regulations

-After the close of the Fall 2019 Turkey Season, physical turkey check stations will no longer be used.
-Beginning with the Spring 2020 Turkey Season, all hunters will be required to report a harvested turkey on the day killed using the Automated Harvest Report System.
+All hunters are now required to report a harvested turkey on the day killed using the Automated Harvest Report System.

 Upon retrieval, the turkey is considered to be in your possession.
 The hunter must:

-- Immediately fill out the Transportation Tag that is part of your permit with the exception of the Confirmation Number, the number automatically assigned when the turkey is reported which replaces the Tyvek possession seal.
+- Immediately fill out the Turkey Report Card that is part of your permit with the exception of the Confirmation Number, the number automatically assigned when the turkey is reported.
 Hunters are required to tag their turkey upon harvest and before transporting the turkey.
-Attach the turkey Transportation Tag to the turkey.
+Attach the Turkey Report Card to the turkey.
 The tag must include the hunter’s CID, date and THA of harvest.

-- Record the sex and age of your turkey and take measurements of the beard and longer spur, if applicable.
+- Record the turkey’s sex, age and take measurements of the beard and longer spur, if applicable.
 Measure BEFORE starting the harvest report process to have your answers ready.
-See sexing, aging and measuring wild turkeys at https://www.njfishandwildlife.com/turkey_reporting.htm.
-Use the ½ inch ruler provided on your turkey Transportation Tag to determine if the longest spur is less than, equal to, or greater than ½ inch.
+See sexing, aging and measuring wild turkeys at www.njfishandwildlife.com/turkey_reporting.htm.
+Use the ½ inch ruler provided on your turkey Turkey Report Card to determine if the longest spur is less than, equal to, or greater than ½ inch.
 Measure the spur from the very base where it meets the leg scales to the very tip.
 Use a ruler or tape measure, or a dollar bill (which is 6 inches in length) to determine if the beard is less than, equal to, or greater than 6 inches in length.
 Measure the beard from the skin at its base to the end of the longest filament.

 - Report your harvest via the Automated Harvest Reporting System (by phone or online as printed on every hunting license and permit).
+During the fall season, a turkey harvest must be reported by 7 p.m.
 During Youth Turkey Hunting Day, hunting periods A, B, C and the first three Saturdays of hunting period E, the turkey harvest must be reported by 3 p.m.
 During hunting period D and the last Saturday of hunting period E, the turkey harvest must be reported by 9 p.m.
-If unable to access the Automated Harvest Reporting System by the designated time, the turkey shall be reported immediately by telephone to the nearest Fish and Wildlife Law Enforcement office (see Law Enforcement Regional Offices for Law Enforcement listings).
+If unable to access the Automated Harvest Reporting System by the designated time, the turkey shall be reported immediately by telephone to the nearest Fish and Wildlife Law Enforcement office.
 The hunter must continue to attempt accessing the Automated Harvest Report System until they receive a Confirmation Number for that turkey.
-During the reporting process, you will be asked for the turkey’s sex, age (juvenile or adult), beard measurement (equal to or greater than 6 inches, or less than 6 inches), and spur measurement (equal to or greater than ½ inch, or less than ½ inch).
+When reporting, you will be asked for the turkey’s sex, age (juvenile or adult), beard measurement (equal to or greater than 6 inches, or less than 6 inches), and spur measurement (equal to or greater than ½ inch, or less than ½ inch).
 Again, please take the measurements BEFORE you begin the reporting process.

-- Record your assigned Confirmation Number on your Transportation Tag.
+- Record your assigned Confirmation Number on your Turkey Report Card.
 Retain your Confirmation Number as long as the turkey or its parts are in possession.